vkola-lab/tmi2022/README.md

 ```

 ## 2. Training Graph-Transformer
-Run the following script and store the model checkpoints and logging files under "graph_transformer/saved_models" and "graph_transformer/runs".
+Run the following script to train and store the model and logging files under "graph_transformer/saved_models" and "graph_transformer/runs".
 ```
 bash scripts/train.sh
 ```